 Additional information is available on the FEMA National Flood Insurance Program website, by calling 1-800-427-4661, or by writing to: Federal Emergency Management Agency, 500 C Street SW, Washington, DC 20472.

 The Community Rating System is a voluntary program for recognizing and encouraging community floodplain management activities that exceed the minimum standards set up for the National Flood Insurance Program.
 The program does this by adjusting flood insurance rates to reflect the reduced flood risks that are a result of community activities that reduce flood losses, facilitate accurate insurance ratings and promote awareness of flood insurance.

-Fairfax County has participated in the program since 1993, and is one of the few Class 7 jurisdictions in the commonwealth of Virginia.
-With this rating, residents may obtain flood insurance on properties in Special Flood Hazard Areas at a 15 percent discount on their flood insurance premiums.
-Owners whose properties are outside of this area receive a ten percent discount.
+Fairfax County has participated in the program since 1993, and is one of two Class 6 jurisdictions in the commonwealth of Virginia.
+With this improved rating, residents may obtain flood insurance on properties in Special Flood Hazard Areas (SFHAs) at a twenty percent discount on their flood insurance premiums.
+Owners whose properties are not in SFHAs, receive a ten percent discount.
 For more information, please see the FEMA Community Rating System website.